 - feeling weak

-- you are going to have any radiographic procedures requiring an injection of an iodinated contrast agent (dye)
+Tell your doctor if you plan to have any radiographic procedures requiring an injection of an iodinated contrast agent (dye).

 Your doctor will advise you when to stop taking metformin before you have these procedures and when to start again.

 If you become pregnant or plan to breastfeed while taking this medicine, tell your doctor immediately.

 Your doctor may want to check your kidneys, liver, heart and blood levels while you are taking metformin.

 Make sure you check your blood glucose levels regularly.

 This is the best way to tell if your diabetes is being controlled properly.
 Your doctor or diabetes educator will show you how and when to do this.